Stanford Energy is brought to you by the Precourt Institute for Energy

 Results of the competition are expected to be published soon, and when they are, researchers at Stanford and beyond will have a new tool to help find and stop dangerous natural gas leaks at the wells and pipelines and close to homes.

-Jackson is also a senior fellow at Stanford's Precourt Institute for Energy and the Woods Institute for the Environment.
+Zoback, Brandt and Jackson are all in Stanford's School of Earth, Energy and Environmental Sciences; and all are senior fellows at Stanford's Precourt Institute for Energy.
+Jackson is also a senior fellow at the Woods Institute for the Environment.
 Ravikumar is now an assistant professor at the Harrisburg University of Science & Technology.

 Vincent Xia is a communications intern at the Precourt Institute for Energy.